stennety/mywebsite/_posts/2015-06-12-jetta-vs-rock-pile-our-backpacking-trip-to-waucoma-lakes.md

 ---
 (spoiler alert: the rock pile won)

 My friends and I backpacked the [Waucoma Lakes Loop](http://www.oregonhikers.org/field_guide/Waucoma_Lakes_Loop_Hike) on Saturday and Sunday.
-It’s in the Hatfield Wilderness, and PCT trail \#2000 runs tangent to one of the trails we hiked.
+It's in the Hatfield Wilderness, and PCT trail \#2000 runs tangent to one of the trails we hiked.

-The route we took would’ve been about 12 miles, but we made it much longer by…uh…getting really lost.
+The route we took would've been about 12 miles, but we made it much longer by…uh…getting really lost.

 ![11392842_1025820057429308_595110519570104678_n.jpg]({{site.cdn_path}}/2015/06/12/11392842_1025820057429308_595110519570104678_n.jpg)
 ![11425107_1025819994095981_4506426398335327030_n.jpg]({{site.cdn_path}}/2015/06/12/11425107_1025819994095981_4506426398335327030_n.jpg)